 Modern shepherd’s huts come in all shapes and sizes, from romantic hideaways for two to super-size retreats for all the family – whatever you’re after you’ll find a shepherd’s hut to meet your holiday needs.

 Take these retreats for examples of how varied shepherd’s huts can be:

 As the name suggest, Shepherd’s Sky is a huge hut boasting two, yes two, separate bedrooms – one a either end – perfect for a multi-generational holiday, with everyone getting their own space.
 There’s a large living-area in the middle too, complete with fully-equipped kitchen, sitting-area and dining-area.
 This is a real example of just how far shepherd’s huts have come from their ancestors of yesteryear – it really couldn’t be further from what it used to be, both in size and facilities.

-All shepherd’s hut manufacturers, of course, have their own way of doing things – Apple Blossom is a prime example of an Ashwood Shepherd Huts ‘luxury hut’ for two.
-Complete with everything a couple could need for a comfortable break away (including a double bed, kitchen, en suite shower-room, wood-burner, under-floor heating and more).
+All shepherd’s hut manufacturers, of course, have their own way of doing things – Georgia Bridge is a prime example of an Ashwood Shepherd Huts ‘luxury hut’ for two.
+Complete with everything a couple could need for a comfortable break away (including a king-size double bed, kitchen, en suite shower-room, wood-burner, under-floor heating and more).

 Another idyllic hut for two, this time an example of a ‘Turnkey’ hut by Blackdown Shepherd Huts.
 The one big main difference between this and the above being that the bed isn’t a permanent feature – it cleverly folds up to reveal a dining table and benches – and has a dreamy stargazing roof above it.